hannesne/projectnewcastle/src/AuditApi/readme.md

 This project is configured to use ESLint for linting.
 Run the liniting from the terminal using `npm run lint`, or using the 'lint whole folder' task for the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.

 ## Publishing to Azure
-To publish this code to Azure and obtain a public url, follow the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#publish-to-azure)
+To publish this code to Azure and obtain a public url using VSCode, follow the instructions [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#publish-to-azure).

+To significantly reduce the size of the deployed package, run `npm run build:production` before publishing your app.

+If your function app already exists, you can use the Functions CLI to publish using the command `func azure functionapp publish {functionappname}` as described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#publish).